Delete Grindr. Join Book Club.

 It had only been about 14 hours after we’d said our good-byes when the Slack alert popped up on my screen.
 “What is Tom’s deal?” my friend Patrick asked (names have been changed to protect the thirsty).
 Tom and Patrick were both new-ish members of my book club, a group of about a dozen early-30-something gay men (and one or two straight women) who had just met the night before.
-Our club is pretty standard-issue — we send endless emails trying to get together, spend much of our time gossiping, and have rosé-fueled debates about whether Elena Ferrante could possibly be a man, or where the narrator of The Idiot falls on the spectrum, or if A Little Life qualifies more as torture or interiors porn.
+Our club is pretty standard-issue — we send endless emails trying to get together, spend much of our time gossiping, and have rosé-fueled debates about whether Elena Ferrante could possibly be a man, or where the narrator of The Idiot falls on the autism spectrum, or if A Little Life qualifies more as torture or interiors porn.
 The only difference, of course, is that some of our members will probably have sex with each other.

 Like a good dinner party, what I’m calling “gay book club” has a few critical ingredients — gay friends who like each other but don’t see each other that regularly, a space that’s comfortable enough to accommodate a group of eight or more for book discussion and the requisite post-discussion noodling around, very free-flowing booze, and (this is key) a smattering of new faces to keep it interesting.
 Everything else — having finished the book, snacks, straight women — is optional.